sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 Then start Octave.
 Some Octave modules need to be installed for EEGLAB to function properly.
 Octave needs to be started with the option
-<em>--traditional</em> to ensure maximal compatibility with Matlab.
+<em>--traditional</em> to ensure maximal compatibility with MATLAB.
 From
 the command line, start Octave using: